- Home

 If you finance your stay at HSBI through a scholarship, you are usually not subject to German income tax and social insurance contributions.
 However, please check with your scholarship provider whether there is tax liability in the respective donor or in your home country.

-HSBI offers a beginners’ and an intermediate German course for international employees.
+We offer a German course or coaching for international scholars who are new to HSBI.
 Contact welcome@hsbi.de if you are interested in participating.

 On this website, you will find a variety of options for learning German in Bielefeld outside HSBI: German for work, German for parents, informal get-togethers or apps – there is something for everybody.
 Bielefeld’s community college (Volkshochschule or VHS for short) also offers courses.